-5. Schooling is viewed as only one aspect of an education SVA provided a safe school experience for students and families by building a framework of positive behavior guidelines, social emotional literacy, community focused learning, engaging instruction, and innovative opportunities for learning through PBL.

-6. The entire community is the classroom

-Programs to support this educational value at SVA include our deep commitment to family and community engagement.
-As a community school, we invite community members on campus and create opportunities to include all families in our decision making processes.
-SVA has established traditions and events that build community inside and outside of the classroom such as family STEAM nights, PBL exhibitions, Fall Festival, Stone Soup, and so much more.

-7. Learning is promoted by engaging student interests by using relevant project based learning approach
+- 5. Schooling is viewed as only one aspect of an education SVA provided a safe school experience for students and families by building a framework of positive behavior guidelines, implementing CharacterStrong curriculum for social emotional literacy, community focused learning through partnerships, engaging instruction, and innovative opportunities for learning through PBL. - 6.
+The entire community is the classroom Programs to support this educational value at SVA include our deep commitment to family and community engagement.
+As a community school, and a member of the Community Engagement Initiative, we invite community members on campus and create opportunities to include all families in our decision making processes through family interviews and surveys, robust parent committees, and an educational partner group that consists of students, staff, board and community members through the Community Engagement Initiative (CEI).
+SVA has established traditions and events that build community inside and outside of the classroom such as family education STEAM nightsevents, PBL exhibitions, Fall Festivals, Community Stone-Soups, and so much more. - 7.
+Learning is promoted by engaging student interests by using relevant project based learning approach

 Project based learning is an equitable and inclusive approach to educating children.
-An example of a student-led project is the sensory path designed by kindergarteners because they recognized the need for movement during rainy day recess.
+An example of a student-led project is the empathy interviews designed by the fourth, fifth and sixth graders to learn more about the ecological hisotry of our local watershed through interviews with tribal elders and leaders.
+This project concluded with a student-created video, visitors to the school to share information, and the students learning more about Hopland Pomo culture, environmental history of place, and each other. sensory path designed by kindergarteners because they recognized the need for movement during rainy day recess.

-8. Historical context and local needs are honored and explored SVA is committed to building a curriculum with authentic ties to local (Hopland) Pomo culture and language while providing students with a broader understanding of the world around them.
-In order to develop this curriculum, SVA staff is concentrating on establishing strong relationships with tribal leaders, parents and community members both through the development and expansion of the Culture Committee and inviting the community to share their traditions, language and history with students in on-campus events.
-Projects in 22-23 included multicultural classroom cooking projects, including steamed buns, fry bread and sopapillas, Indigenous Peoples Day Assembly with Pomo staff member facilitating, sharing cultural traditions and singing traditional songs with students.
+8. Historical context and local needs are honored and explored

+SVA is committed to building a curriculum with authentic ties to local (Hopland) Pomo culture and language while providing students with a broader understanding of the world around them.
+In order to develop this curriculum, SVA staff is concentrating on establishing strong relationships with the Hopland Band of Pomo Indians educatoin center and tribal leaders, parents and community members both through sharing resources for students, partnerships through CEI, the development and expansion of a commit of the Culture Committee and inviting the community to share their traditions, language and history with students in on-campus events.
+Projects in 23-242-23 included multicultural classroom cooking projects, including steamed buns, fry bread and sopapillas, Indigenous Peoples Day Celebratoin with Hopland Pomo leaders sharing history, language, songs and traditional hand games throughout the grades and in an assembly.
+Assembly with Pomo staff member facilitating, sharing cultural traditions and singing traditional songs with students.

-9. Students are respected for their strengths
+9.8.
+Students are respected for their strengths

 Developing a strengths-based approach to learning begins by respecting our educators' strengths and supporting them to shift from deficit-based thinking to possibility thinking with students.
-Teachers collaborated in PLCs over the year to develop a Positive Behavior Intervention and Support framework to create a safe and positive school climate and school wide behavior goals and expectations.
+StaffTeachers collaborated throughout the year in trainings and PLCs over the year to continually develop a Positive Behavior Intervention and Support framework to create a safe and positive school climate and school wide behavior goals and expectations.

-10. Leadership is compassionate, collaborative, and community-based
+40.9.
+Leadership is compassionate, collaborative, and community-based